Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: Paracontrolled decomposition

 The resonant terms are decomposed as

 where

 are stochastic symbols constructed in Appendix~\ref{app:cubic-resonance}.
 Substituting the Duhamel formula for $X_i$ into the last two terms gives

 Here $<$, $>$, and $\circ$ are the Bony products fixed in Subsection~\ref{subsec:bony-notation}.
-In particular, $W_i\circ\Psi_j$ is the resonant product, not composition and not a probabilistic contraction by itself.
+In particular, $W_i\circ\Psi_j$ denotes the Bony resonant product; Wick contractions enter through the finite enhanced objects.
 The singular resonant pieces are interpreted by the enhanced symbols $\Gamma_i$ and the mixed random operators $T^{i;j,k}$.
 Thus the mixed random operators act on the full input $W_i=V_i+X_i+Y_i$.
-In the $[0,T]$ formulation, the affine homogeneous part appears in the regular component of the mild fixed-point map; no separate homogeneous random-operator component is introduced.
+In the $[0,T]$ formulation, the affine homogeneous part appears in the regular component of the mild fixed-point map.

-\begin{remark}[Why $V_i$ is inserted into the low--high input] The baseline regularity $3\alpha-3-$ alone would suggest keeping $V_i$ out of the random-operator input when $\alpha<1$.
-The first Picard analysis changes this bookkeeping.
-Appendix~\ref{app:first-picard-phase} proves